liam-b/ev3dev/README.md

 output.err('warning') # logs error
 ```

-For this you might want to install a .log file grammer (for atom) such as https://atom.io/packages/language-log
+For this you might want to install a .log file grammar (for atom) such as https://atom.io/packages/language-log.
+As a note I will add more sensor classes in the future.
+For any other info go to http://www.ev3dev.org/